Lich-Corals/linux-file-converter-addon/markdown/errors-and-warnings.md

 # Errors and warnings
 This section will hopefully be helpful, if you experience problems with the plugin.
 ## WARNING(Nautilus-file-converter)(XXX):
-### (000): "pyheif" not found
+### (000): "pillow_heif" not found
 <b>Causes:</b><br/>
-This warning is caused, because the script is not able to find your pyheif installation.
+This warning is caused, because the script is not able to find your pillow_heif installation.
 <br/><br/><b>Possible Effects:</b><br/>
 Without pyheif, the converter won't be able to convert from heif file format.
 <br/><br/><b>How to solve?</b><br/>
-To solve this warning, you need to install pyheif using pip.
+To solve this warning, you need to install pillow_heif using pip.
 <br/>View the [Optional dependencies](https://github.com/Lich-Corals/linux-file-converter-addon/blob/main/markdown/install-dependencies.md#optional-dependencies) section to get installation instructions.

 ### (001): "jxlpy" not found